danielsaidi/website_danielsaidi/collections/_posts/2021/2021-09-23-going-open-source.md

 If you want to really separate the app from the framework, you can create local packages within the app project folder, then use SPM to add the local packages to your project.

-Local packages greatly increase modularity and separation of concerns between the app and the package, compared to having the framework in the same project.
+Local packages further increase modularity and separation of concerns between the app and the package, compared to having the framework in the same project.
 It's a pretty new SPM feature, and one that I have started using more and more since it was released.

+Another benefit with local packages and the modularity they bring, is that you can easily move the package somewhere else and start using it as a private package in more projects, and even make it open-source very easily.

 ## Open-source